Niles Cook, PsyD

 OCD & Anxiety Specialist | Exposure and Response Prevention (ERP) Therapy in Northern Virginia

 Dr. Niles Cook, PsyD is a licensed clinical psychologist specializing in the treatment of obsessive-compulsive disorder (OCD) and anxiety disorders in Northern Virginia.
 He provides evidence-based therapy using Exposure and Response Prevention (ERP), the gold-standard treatment for OCD.
-Dr. Cook works with adults, adolescents, and high-functioning professionals who feel stuck in cycles of intrusive thoughts, compulsions, perfectionism, and anxiety.
+Dr. Cook works with adults, young adults, and high-functioning professionals who feel stuck in cycles of intrusive thoughts, compulsions, perfectionism, and anxiety.

 Approximately 70% of Dr. Cook’s clinical work is dedicated to OCD and related disorders.
 He has extensive experience treating a wide range of symptom presentations, including complex and treatment-resistant cases, and brings a structured, active, and collaborative approach to care.